 You can only participate after successful completion of both the first and second year of the Physics bachelor’s programme.
 All projects have to be approved by the Study Advisor.
 In case of pending courses, the Study Advisor will evaluate your progress to day and decide on whether you may proceed with the project.

 In the Bachelor Research Project (BRP), you independently perform scientific research in one of the research groups of LION during a period of 17 weeks.
-You will be actively involved in a on going research program where you will investigate experimentally and quantitatively a related partial question.
+You will be actively involved in a on going research programme where you will investigate experimentally and quantitatively a related partial question.
 Your contribution will involve runing experiments, collecting, analyzing and interpreting data and presenting your results in a research thesis and a technical presentation and may involve co-defining the research question and determining the appropriate method.

 In November-December, the available projects will be presented in a poster session named the ‘Bachelor Project Fair’.
 This allows students to select a project and a supervisor and discuss the details in a follow-up meeting (if needed).